lowell-monis/git-collaboration-practice/README.md

 **Hometown:** Sharjah, UAE + Mangalore, KA, India

 **Programming Background:** Fairly experienced with Python, Git (Bash), and R. Danced around with SQL.

+**Group Member 2**
+Name: Katelyn Buechler
+Email Address: buechl16@msu.edu
+What is your major?: Computational Data Science
+What year are you in school?: Sophomore
+Where are you from?: Grosse Pointe
+What is your programming background?: I have experience in Python and R!